 Dr. Cynthia Tao is a Bay Area native and graduate of the University of Illinois: College of Veterinary Medicine.
 Prior to that, she worked as a (human) ER nurse in Chicago.
 Her special interests include shelter medicine and surgery.
-Dr. Tao has also received advanced training in the TPLO surgical knee repair, as well as patella luxation and fracture repair.
+Dr. Tao has received advanced training in the TPLO surgical knee repair, as well as patella luxation and fracture repair.

 Dr. Tao is the proud owner of two rescued mutts (Hailey and Sunny), as well as two cats, a Bengal and Brown Tabby (Autumn & Captain Meep).
 In her free time she enjoys running, being outdoors with her dogs, crafts, piano, field hockey, snowboarding, and paint-balling.

 Dr. Sooah Goo

 Dr. Sooah Goo is a Los Angeles native, graduating from Western University's College of Veterinary Medicine in 2015.
 She then did a 1 year internship at the VCA West Los Angeles Specialty Animal Hospital before moving to the bay area.
 Prior to joining Warm Springs Pet Hospital, Dr. Goo worked as an ER Veterinarian for Iron Horse VetCare in Dublin, CA. She currently lives in Oakland with her husband Brian.
 In her free time, she enjoys painting (mainly with watercolors), cooking, gardening, paddle boarding, playing with her dogs (Mr. Darcy, Ellie, and Penny) and wine tasting.

 Dr. Nina Matsuo